bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

-Semantic HTML introduces meaning to the web page rather than just presentation.
-For example, "header" for header and "summary" for summary.
+Semantic HTML introduces descriptive meaning to your code in the web page rather than just visual presentation.

+For example, "header" is used for header and "summary" is used for summary to better describe underlying semantic meaning in your code.

+Semantic HTML is easier for both humans and search engines to understand and optimize.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

-With "display:block" the element is displayed as a block
+With "display:block" the element is displayed as a block which takes up the entire width of the line(while inline does not).

-With "display:inline" the element is displayed inline inside the current block on the same line.
+Width and height properties have no affect on inline but do on block.
+With "display:inline" the element is displayed inline, inside the current block on the same line.

 3. What are the 4 areas of the box model?